-I was born in East Sussex in 1977 and grew up in a vicarage as part of a large, spirited family including my late father, who was a very eccentric vicar.
-At 18 I left home to study English
+I was born in East Sussex in 1977 and grew up in a vicarage as part of a large, spirited family including my dad, who was a very eccentric vicar.
+At 18 I left home to study English at Warwick

-at Warwick University, then moved to Jersey in my twenties and worked as a lawyer for a while.
-The island has become my home now and I love it here, living by the sea with my husband, three kids and two cats.
-Every day the view is different and I try to head
+University, then moved to Jersey in my twenties and worked as a lawyer for a while.
+The island has become my home now and I love it here, living by the sea with my husband, three kids and Rodney the cat.
+Every day the view is different and I try to head up

 on to the cliffs as often as I can - great for inspiration as well as exercise.
 Aside from writing and cliff-walks, I love reading, mucking about in the sea with my family and, come December, getting festive and cosy!

 I always thought writing would just be a hobby for me and decided to write Christmas at the Vicarage when my dad was diagnosed with terminal cancer and I wanted to try to keep him alive through one of the characters

 (Bernie!).
 I self-published the book and was blown away when Lake Union approached me and offered me a book deal.
 I've since published four more books with them.